Shreveport Homicides Are Now At 25 For 2022 - NewsBreak

 Shreveport Homicides Are Now At 25 For 2022

 The City of Shreveport has now reached 25 homicides for the year.
 The latest homicide in 2022 happened in the middle of the night on May 16th.
-Shreveport Police say a woman...965kvki.com
+Shreveport Police say a woman...k945.com

 The City of Shreveport has now reached 25 homicides for the year.
 The latest homicide in 2022 happened in the middle of the night on May 16th.
-Shreveport Police say a woman...965kvki.com
+Shreveport Police say a woman...k945.com